JanCas/Hamming_Code/README.md

 10. _MaxNumberInCsv_: 1 parameter: party.
 Checks for the Max ID in the csv file.
 11. _Noise_: 1 parameter: message.
 Flips a random bit.
 12. _ParityBitCoverage_: 2 parameters: length of the message, index of the parity bit.
 Finds the bits covered by the parity bit.
-13. _PartytoString_: 1 parameter: party. makes an integer into a String 1 = odd, 0 = even
+13. _PartytoString_: 1 parameter: party.
+Makes an integer into a String 1 = odd, 0 = even.
-14. _ReceiveMsg_: 1 parameter: party. receives all the messages of a certain party
+14. _ReceiveMsg_: 1 parameter: party.
+Receives all the messages of a certain party.
-15. _ReoveParityBit_: 1 parameter: decoded message. removes all the parity bits
+15. _RemoveParityBit_: 1 parameter: decoded message.
+Removes all the parity bits.
 16. _send_: 3 parameters: message, ID, party.
 Writes the message to a party with a certain ID into a csv party
-17. _sendXMSGs_: 3 parameters: Number of messages to send, party, Length of message.
-Combines all the methods so that it generates encodes and sends a certain amount of messages.
+17. _sendXMSGs_: 3 parameters: Number of messages to send, party, length of message.
+Combines all the methods so that it generates encodes and sends a certain number of messages.
 18. _StringtoArray_: 1 parameter: String.
-Converts a String to an Array.
+Converts a string message that was retreived from csv to an ArrayList.

 Source Wikipedia Haming Code: https://en.wikipedia.org/wiki/Hamming_code